 Be sure to only use foods that are safe for your canine buddy.
 Some unsafe foods include garlic, onions, scallions, and chives; meat on the bone; grapes, currants, and raisins; chocolate; caffeine; nuts; mushrooms; and alcohol.
 Anything with a lot of salt, sugar, or fat is also unsafe.
 Remember, if in doubt, leave it out!

 Do you have questions about your dog’s diet or care?
-Contact us, your local animal clinic, today.
+Contact us, your local animal clinic in Denver, CO, today.